Phlebectomy Recovery: A Week-by-Week Guide

 We encourage you to start walking around shortly after your procedure to support good circulation, but it’s important to avoid strenuous activities and heavy lifting for the first week or two.
 Listening to your body is key; rest when you feel tired and don't push yourself too hard.
 You will need to wear your compression stockings for one to three weeks to aid the healing process.
 Most people with desk jobs feel ready to return to work within a couple of days, while those with more physically demanding roles may need a little more time off.
 We’ll give you specific guidance based on your individual situation.

-How to Effectively Manage Pain During Recovery
+Phlebectomy Aftercare: How to Manage Pain and Discomfort

 Taking an active role in your recovery can make a world of difference in how you feel after a phlebectomy.
 While some discomfort is a normal part of the healing process, you have plenty of tools at your disposal to stay comfortable and get back on your feet.
 Think of these next few days as a time to focus on your body’s needs.
 With a few simple, proactive steps, you can manage pain effectively and support a smooth, speedy recovery.
 Our team is here to guide you, and these tips will help you feel confident and in control as you heal.